-Clark Nature Preserves
+Clark Nature Preserve

-Fishing Creek South Nature Preserve
+Fishing Creek Nature Preserve

-A public gravel road travels along and through (in three places) Fishing Creek making this preserve easy to hike, bike or even drive through!
-With towering hemlocks lining the steep sided valley and shady pools for fishing, this is a great place to explore as a family!
+A public gravel road travels along and through (in three places) Fishing Creek, making this preserve easy to hike, bike, or even drive through!
+With towering hemlocks lining the steep-sided valley and shady pools for fishing, this is a great place to explore as a family!